The Ultimate Guide To Postgraduate Study

 For professional qualifications, the entry requirements vary.
 For the legal practice course (LPC), you need either a law degree or the graduate diploma in law (GDL).
 For the association of chartered accountants (ACA) qualification, you need A-levels (or equivalent).
 You don’t need an undergraduate degree, but it is desirable in some fields.

-How do I choose a university for further study?
+How do I choose a university for postgraduate study?

 Which universities are the best in the UK for postgraduate study?

 The UK has a wide range of academic institutions, located all over the country.
 You can rank them by using university and subject league tables which are published online by several organisations.
-Specific tables exist for postgraduate study, such as Find A Master’s.
 Rankings will vary depending on the source and year.
+Below we’ve shared some of the most prestigious universities for postgraduate study:

 The Universities of Oxford and Cambridge have made a name for themselves as the oldest and best universities in the UK, and are known collectively as “Oxbridge”.
 Both universities have an excellent national and international reputation.